Bampton - Local Climate

 Bampton, in mid Devon, benefits from being just off the south east edge of Exmoor, being significantly drier and warmer than just a few miles away.
 The long-term climate figures shown below are from data for Exeter given on the UK Met Office website (the Met Office is now in Exeter).
 The figures are averaged from 1961-1990.

 Actual rainfall figures are given on our download table.
-The average figures are based on 30 year averages from the Met Office SW England and S Wales, and Nettlecombe (15 miles from Bampton near Somerset coast) 1981-2010
+The average figures are from the Met Office SW England and S Wales, and Bampton 2004-2017